munrhalls/sang-logium/README.md

 ### ORDERS MANAGEMENT SYSTEM

 - Centralized dashboard for tracking fulfillment stages, allowing manual status overrides when real-world logistics require it.
+- Order Lifecycle tracked and managed with meticulously cautious, thorough steps using what's called Granular Finite State Machine
+- Views are split for "OWNER", "MANAGER", "PACKER" - each containing User Experience maximally simplified and tailored for the role.
+- For example - "PACKER" sees only and only UI elements relevant to their exact physical job parts of packing: "TO_PACK", "PACKING_LOCKED", "FLAG ISSUE", "PENDING_PRINT_LABEL", "SHIPPED"

+### WAREHOUSE PACKING SYSTEM

+- Order lifecycle - managed by ENUMERABLE - goes through packing stages

 ### RETURNS AND REFUNDS SYSTEM